Luke–Acts: Authorship

-Both books present narrative accounts addressed to a person named Theophilus.
-The book of Acts opens with the phrase "The former treatise have I made," which points back to the Gospel of Luke.
+Both the books of Luke and Acts are narratives written to a man named Theophilus.
+The book of Acts starts out with: "The former treatise have I made", probably referring to the Gospel of Luke.
 The view that they were written by the same person is virtually unanimous among scholars.
+Luke–Acts has sometimes been presented as a single book in published Bibles or New Testaments, for example, in The Original New Testament (1985) and The Books of the Bible (2007).